Yves97/rntstarter/README.md

 ## Features

-- react (hooks): 17.0.2
+- React + Typescript
-- react Native: 0.66.4
+- React Native ( > 0.60 ) + Typescript
-- react navigation v6
+- React navigation 6
-- redux, redux-persist, redux-thunk, redux-hooks
+- Redux + Typescript, Redux Persist, Redux Thunk, Redux Hooks
-- including assets:
+- Including Assets:
     1. Default Fonts: Montserrat-Regular
-  - you can change font by download your font and replace it in myApp/src/fonts/
+          - You can change font by download your Font and replace it in [myApp/src/fonts/]
-    2. Images
+          - You can use this [Guide](https://mehrankhandev.medium.com/ultimate-guide-to-use-custom-fonts-in-react-native-77fcdf859cf4) to help you
-    3. Global style
+    2. Global Style
-- you can use react-native-rename to rename app
+- You can use [react-native-rename](https://github.com/junedomingo/react-native-rename) to rename your App

 ## Installation

-you must have [Node](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your OS
+You must have [Node](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed on your OS

 ## Init